Skip to main content

 How to Import Historical Financial Data in Bookkeep

-Select your desired import range for the "From Date" and "To Date" from the calendar drop-down:
+Select your desired date range for the "From Date" and "To Date" from the calendar drop-down:

 Prior to importing the historical financial data, Bookkeep will ask you to acknowledge the cost per entry.
 This will be expressed via a pop-up window like shown below:

-Click the blue "Import data" button and the system will start importing the historical financial data for the specified time frame, location, and journal entry.
+Click the blue "Import data" button and the system will start importing the historical financial data for the specified time frame and journal entries.

 Please allow some time for these entries to be posted to your accounting platform as the volume of financial data could take some time to load and be processed.